-DWR manages the SWP and determines the amount of SWP water available for delivery based on hydrologic, storage, water rights, water quality, and environmental factors, including requirements for the Sacramento-San Joaquin Delta (Delta).
+Department of Water Resources (DWR) manages the SWP and determines the amount of SWP water available for delivery based on hydrologic, storage, water rights, water quality, and environmental factors, including requirements for the Sacramento-San Joaquin Delta (Delta).
 The available water is then allocated to the SWP contractors according to Table A amounts (CVWD, 2012a).
-During CY 2021, DWR allocated 5 percent of the Table A amounts to contractors.
-This is less than the 58 percent long-term average SWP deliveries across all water years through 2015 due to below average precipitation during winter of WY 2020-2021.
-DWR allocated 20 percent of CVWD's and DWA's Table A amounts in CY 2020.
+During CY 2021, DWR allocated 5 percent, plus health and safety allowances, of the Table A amounts to contractors.
+This is less than the 58 percent long-term average SWP deliveries across all water years through 2015 due to below average precipitation during winter of WY 2021-2022.
+DWR allocated 5 percent of CVWD's and DWA's Table A amounts in CY 2022.
+DWR increased the initial 2023 allocation of 5 percent to 35 percent in February 2023.

 While CVWD and DWA have contracts for Table A water (Table 5-5), there are no physical facilities to deliver SWP water to the Coachella Valley.
 CVWD's and DWA's SWP water is exchanged with MWD for an equal amount of Colorado River water from MWD's CRA.
-Since 1973, this exchange water has been delivered to the Indio Subbasin at the WWR-GRF or the MC-GRF turnout.
+This exchange water is delivered to the Indio Subbasin at the WWR-GRF or the MC-GRF turnout.
 As summarized in Table 5-5, CVWD and DWA SWP allocations include their original Table A allocations and the following transfer agreements:

-MWD Transfer (2003): CVWD and DWA executed a Delivery and Exchange Agreement with MWD for a combined total of 100,000 AFY as a permanent transfer to be delivered to the WWR-GRF or the MC-GRF.

-- Tulare Lake Basin Transfer #1 (2004): CVWD purchased an additional 9,900 AFY of Table A water from Tulare Lake Basin Water Storage District in Kings County. - Tulare Lake Basin Transfer #2 (2007): CVWD and DWA executed transfer agreements with Tulare Lake Basin Water Storage District for 5,250 AFY and 1,750 AFY, respectively, totaling 7,000 AFY. - Berrenda Transfer (2007): CVWD and DWA executed transfer agreements with Berrenda Mesa Water District in Kern County for 12,000 AFY and 4,000 AFY, respectively, totaling 16,000 AFY.
+- MWD Transfer (2003): CVWD and DWA executed a Delivery and Exchange Agreement with MWD for a combined total of 100,000 AFY as a permanent transfer to be delivered to the WWR-GRF or the MC-GRF. - Tulare Lake Basin Transfer #1 (2004): CVWD purchased an additional 9,900 AFY of Table A water from Tulare Lake Basin Water Storage District in Kings County. - Tulare Lake Basin Transfer #2 (2007): CVWD and DWA executed transfer agreements with Tulare Lake Basin Water Storage District for 5,250 AFY and 1,750 AFY, respectively, totaling 7,000 AFY. - Berrenda Transfer (2007): CVWD and DWA executed transfer agreements with Berrenda Mesa Water District in Kern County for 12,000 AFY and 4,000 AFY, respectively, totaling 16,000 AFY.